Seniors with limited mobility struggle with car travel

-1. $59 Ultra Slick Transfer Board
+1) $63 Ultra Slick Transfer Board

 FYI: The picture above isn’t of this product, but shows how it’s used.

-2. $70 Safetysure Standing Pivot Disc
+2) $71 Safetysure Standing Pivot Disc

 Some older adults can stand up from a wheelchair, but can’t turn around to sit in the car.

-3. $218 Beasy Transfer Board
+3) $219 Beasy Transfer Board